faiz-hasan11/MovieFlix/README.md

 # MovieFlix

 This Website is made with the help of React.
 This website provides a search engine for movies and web-series.
-The data is fetched from the [OMDB API](http://www.omdbapi.com/).
+The data is fetched from the [OMDb API](http://www.omdbapi.com/).
 The website is designed with the help of Bootstrap.

 ## How to Run the website
 * [Enable Mixed Content in the browser](https://experienceleague.adobe.com/docs/target/using/experiences/vec/troubleshoot-composer/mixed-content.html?lang=en#task_FF297A08F66E47A588C14FD67C037B3A)